machine/machine.specifications/README.markdown

 # TestDriven.Net Integration

 MSpec provides a batch file for setting up TD.NET integration.
 Newer versions (2.24+) support an xcopy integration that avoids the versioning issues arising from the registry-based scheme.
-Just copy `Machine.Specifications.dll.tdnet` and `Machine.Specifications.TDNetRunner.csproj` to the location of your MSpec binaries.
+If you use NuGet, you're already set.
+If you're not using NuGet, make sure to  copy `Machine.Specifications.dll.tdnet` and `Machine.Specifications.TDNetRunner.dll` to your project's output directory.

  [1]: http://teamcity.codebetter.com/guestAuth/repository/download/bt342/.lastSuccessful/Machine.Specifications-Release.zip
  [2]: http://teamcity.codebetter.com/guestAuth/repository/download/bt345/.lastSuccessful/Machine.Specifications-Signed-Release.zip